tjdodson/tjdodson.github.io/_posts/2019-10-31-python-dotenv.md

 And, there is my password for anyone with access to the enterprise GitHub to see (or public repo if just using your personal GitHub).
 Adding sensitive information to code takes a second, and is just as easy to forget when committing, and GitHub repos remember EVERYTHING!!!
 Now, I can write another post on how to rectify this mistake when it occurs.
 I am currently in the process of going through and identifying repositories that are currently compromised or probably were at some point, but I want to make this issue a thing of the past, while still being as user friendly and unconfusing as possible.
 Everything I am about to show you can be handled in the command line, but that tends to be daunting.

-So, how can we fix this.
+So, how can we fix this?

 ===============================================================================